Kaiser Sunnyside Medical Center: Details

 Kaiser Sunnyside is licensed for 233 hospital beds and is accredited by the Joint Commission.
-Services at the medical center include a maternity ward, cancer treatment, dialysis, a women's health center, psychiatrics, weight control, and neonatal intermediate care.
+Services at the medical center include a maternity ward, cancer treatment, dialysis, a women's health center, psychiatry, weight control, and neonatal intermediate care.
 The hospital also includes the Center for Heart and Vascular Care, the first cardiac unit in the county.

 In 2007, the center staffed 182 hospital beds and had 50,069 outpatient visits, as well as 38,804 emergency room visits.
 That year there were 5,196 inpatient surgeries and 1,601 babies born at the hospital.
 Kaiser Sunnyside discharged 14,557 people and had a total of 57,425 patient days.
 As of October 2008, the facility had approximately 2,400 employees.